ilpropheta/ilpropheta.github.io/index.md

 For most of the day, my C++ has been serving an **Italian Formula 1 Racing Team** since 2011.

-Apart from private life, I love spending time (and nights) on other activities I’m collecting here:
+Apart from private life, I love spending time (and nights) on other activities I’m gathering here:

  - I have shaped [++it, the Italian C++ Community](http://italiancpp.org/), or the C++ landmark in Italy.
-I moderate the online community, I organize events, meetups, etc.
+I moderate the online community, I organize events and meetups, etc.

  - I have been an **editor** of [isocpp.org](http://isocpp.org/) since 2014.
 I help moderate the International C++ online community.